NeonArray/aaronarney.dev/src/posts/importance-of-perception.md

 4. Reduce or cut passive aggressiveness.
 We all suffer from this affliction.
 5. Be an advocate for my accomplishments.
 If I do something cool, share it with people.
 Don't assume nobody cares.

 That at least starts me out with giving me a good leg up on trying to improve my soft skills.
-It will be difficult for me to quantity or measure the results of my efforts, I will be able to tell a difference based on the attituides afforded to me.
+It will be difficult for me to quantity or measure the results of my efforts, I will be able to tell a difference based on the attitudes afforded to me.

+###### Edits

+- March 5, 2019 - Fixed typo